Every Christmas Morning Now, Every Christmas Morning Then

 And yet I have never thought that the gift, or the story, or even the donkey itself ends there.
 Rather my mother and father brought that same gift to all the Christmases they gave to us.
 I used to wonder how I could thank my folks for those days, in the uncomplicated suburbs of Dublin, but in recent years I have learned that there is no way to thank them, really, other than to try to make these moments for my own children, in what I hope are (for them at least) the uncomplicated towers of New York, so that they get passed on in the deep grammar of memory – there are times I am sure I can hear on a cold snowy day the hooves of a white donkey clopping along at the far end of Central Park, and why not?
 Every Christmas morning now is full of every Christmas morning then.

 Colum McCann is the author of six novels and three collections of stories.
 His novel, TransAtlantic, was long-listed for the Man Booker Prize in 2013, and his previous novel, Let the Great World Spin, won the National Book Award, the International IMPAC Dublin Literary Award, and was a New York Times bestseller.
-Colum McCann’s new non-fiction book “American Mother” will be published by Etruscan Press on March 5, 2024.
+Colum McCann’s non-fiction book “American Mother”was published by Etruscan Press on March 5, 2024, and earned him worldwide attention.
+His new novel Twist will be published by Bloomsbury on March 2, 2025.

 Karen McEachern says